mui/material-ui/docs/src/pages/components/css-baseline/css-baseline.md

 });
 ```

-The documentation website you are on uses `darkScrollbar` when the dark mode is enabled.
+This website uses `darkScrollbar` when dark mode is enabled.
-However, be aware that using this help (and customizing `-webkit-scrollbar`) forces macOS to always show the scrollbar.
+Be aware, however, that using this utility (and customizing `-webkit-scrollbar`) forces MacOS to always show the scrollbar.

 ### Typography